 Luxury holidays in Zakynthos bring you natural beauty combined with an interesting history.
 Upmarket resorts like Tragaki and Tsilivi have something for both couples and families, including bars, restaurants, mini golf, water parks, and lots more.
 Head into the capital, Zante Town, where you can enjoy exquisite restaurants and bars which centre around the harbour, and a cosmopolitan crowd drawn by the luxury yachts and museums, art galleries, and boutiques.

-When it comes to choosing the right hotel for your luxury holidays in Zakynthos, speak to one of our Trusted Advisers who will get to know you before recommending one of our carefully selected properties.
+When it comes to choosing the right hotel for your luxury holidays in Zakynthos, speak to one of our Personal Travel Planners who will get to know you before recommending one of our carefully selected properties.
 Zante Maris Suites is a couples only hotel with elegant design, excellent restaurants, and spectacular swimming pools, while Lesante Blu Exclusive Beach Resort (adults only) offers spectacular views.

 Flight time from the UK to Zakynthos is around 3 hours 30 minutes.

 Zakynthos is very much a summer destination, with temperatures starting to climb around Easter time.
 May and June are pleasantly warm, and by July you can expect the mercury to nudge 30 degrees.
 Being an island, you can often expect a sea breeze or two - a welcome break from the midsummer heat.

 Currently visas are not required for UK citizens travelling to Greece.